 Mr. Jamison went on to tell our class about the horrors brought on by a technological renaissance in the 20th century.
-Primitive creatures with advanced technology who had a shallow grasp of history.
-That’s all the mix needed to create devastation and despair.
+Primitive creatures with advanced technology who had a shallow grasp of history made for a tumult of atrocities.
+Ignorance wielding power and motivated by greed is all the mix needed to create devastation and despair.
 It made me so thankful to be living when I was.
-In one sense, six centuries didn’t seem like that much.
-But today I realized it wasn’t time that separated cultures, but ideals.
-While we were relatively close in time to the horrible explosion we saw today, we couldn’t be much farther apart.
+In one sense, a millennium didn’t seem like that long ago.
+That’s only a few lifetimes.
+But today – and I can’t believe I’m saying this, but, Mr. Jamison helped me to see it wasn’t time that separated cultures, but ideals.
+While we were relatively close in time to the horrible explosion we saw today, we couldn’t be much farther apart in our advancement.

-Sure, crime and violence still existed, but they were largely contained to the few remaining poor districts of earth, or to marauding pirates who robbed space travelers.
+Sure, some crime and violence still existed, but they were largely contained to the few remaining poor districts of earth, or to marauding pirates who robbed space travelers.
 As far as wars, there hadn’t been anything even close to resembling conflict since the Intergalactic War.
-That seemed to be the lesson everyone needed, and after that, there was only peace and unity.
-We still had armies and soldiers, as it was humanity’s expectation to soon begin finding the abundance of life the universe must hold.
-Since there was no telling how intelligent or how friendly that life was, our armies remained well trained and well armed.
+The horror of that event seemed to be the lesson everyone needed, and after that, there was only peace and unity.
+We still had armies and soldiers, as it was humanity’s expectation to soon begin finding the abundance of life the universe must hold, and there was no telling how intelligent or how friendly that life was.
+Therefore our armies remained well trained and well-armed.

 I couldn’t help but dwell on this topic for the rest of the day.
 I just couldn’t imagine living in a world where life was so devalued.
-On our shuttle ride home, I debated bringing up the topic with Tyler and Jake, but I wasn’t in the mood for stupid or sarcastic, so I just stared out the window and contemplated life, until Tyler interrupted me.
+On our shuttle ride home, I debated bringing up the topic with Leo and Bodhi, but I wasn’t in the mood for stupid or sarcastic, so I just stared out the window and contemplated life, until Leo interrupted my thoughts.

-“So Jenny,” he said, “have you made up your mind?”
+“So Jada,” he said, “have you made up your mind?”

 I knew I should have known what he was referring to, but it just didn’t come to me in the moment.
 “Made up my mind about what?”
 I asked.

 “About what?
-About where you’re going for your birthday!” exclaimed Tyler.
-“I mean, not too many people get a chance to go anywhere they want.
+About where you’re going for your birthday!” exclaimed Leo.
+“I mean, not too many people get a chance to go anywhere in the galaxy they want.
 Ever!
-But you get to do it by the time you’re sixteen.”
+But you get to do it by the time you’re seventeen.”

 Mr. Jamison’s lesson must have been really good.
 Or maybe a mediocre lesson just caught me off guard, since his lesson’s were always terrible.
 But whatever it was, it got me.
 I had completely forgotten about the birthday present that awaited me this weekend.
-For my sixteenth birthday, my dad had offered to send me anywhere in the galaxy I wanted to go.
+For my seventeenth birthday, my dad had offered to send me anywhere in the galaxy I wanted to go.
 Anywhere.
 That sounds pretty awesome, but the list of earthbound destinations was mindboggling enough, let alone throwing the whole galaxy into the mix.
+So I had been thinking about it for quite some time now, and my friends were dying to know what I had picked.

 “Well,” I said, “I have narrowed it down to non-Earth locations.
 I figure I might as well go big, right?”

-“Definitely,” replied Jake.
-“If I could choose anywhere in the galaxy to go, I’d go big too.
+“Definitely,” replied Bodhi.
+“If I could choose anywhere in the galaxy to go, I’d go really big too.
 I’d pick the craziest place I could think of.
 Farklane.”